 An instantly recognisable piece of packaging design is one of the most valuable tools at a brand manager's disposal.
-Whether it's the Nike Swoosh or McDonald's Golden Arches, distinctive packaging helps products get noticed in a sea of competition.
+Whether it's through prominently displaying distinctive logos such as the Nike Swoosh or McDonald's Golden Arches, or by harnessing a brand's colours, packaging helps products to get noticed in a sea of competition.

-But when a brand is big enough, it can afford to get creative and change its design on occassion, as these five examples reveal.
+But when a brand is big enough, it can afford to get creative and change its design on occasion, as these five examples reveal.

-Clever, eye-catching, and progressive, this is a perfect example of a brand tweaking their existing image to accomodate an event.
-Other brands take note, this is how you do it.
+Clever, eye-catching, and progressive, this is a perfect example of a brand tweaking its existing image to accommodate an event.
+Other brands take note: this is how you do it.

 The change from Mars to Believe has been an on-and-off campaign since 2006.
 Designed to support the England football team in the Euro 2016 tournament in France, the latest Believe packaging was supported by a massive media campaign across digital platforms.

 "Our Mars #Believe campaign recognises the importance of genuine consumer engagement around the tournament matches and this is echoed in each element of our approach – from our limited edition packaging, to our TV creative and digital engagement," says Greg Kent, Mars brand manager.